Multi-State Family Law Lawyers at Stange Law Firm

 Children have the right to support from both of their parents.
 The purpose of child support is to provide the child with financial resources as if their parents lived under one roof, although it is common in most child support matters that the child’s parents live in separate households.
 The courts presume that the parent who cares for the child will provide direct support.

-Each state has its own respective formula for calculating proper child support amounts.
+Each state has its own formula for calculating proper child support amounts.
 Most of these formulas factor in each parent’s income, the allowable tax deductions and other expenses, a child’s health insurance expenses, and whether they have childcare needs.
 Certain states also factor in how much time each parent spends with the child, although this is not common practice by all states.

 Abuse and Neglect Proceedings